I got a Notice of Hearing in the mail that says my employer appealed my UC claim.

 I want to find a legal representative, but my hearing is coming up.
 What should I do?

 You can email or fax a request for a continuance to the Referee office (fax number and email address should be on the Notice of Hearing you received).
+When you request a continuance, it means you want the hearing to be rescheduled to a later date.

 You can ask for a continuance at any time, even during your hearing.
 But, the Referee’s office strongly prefers that you ask for a continuance more than 48 hours in advance.